aws/neptune-gremlin-client/README.md

 # Neptune Gremlin Client

 A Java Gremlin client for Amazon Neptune that allows you to change the endpoints used by the client as it is running.
 Includes an endpoint refresh agent that can get cluster topology details, and update the client on a periodic basis.
-You can supply your own custom endpoint selectors to configure the client for a subset of instances in your cluster based on tags, instance types, instance IDs, AZs, etc.
+You can supply your own custom endpoint selectors to configure the client for a subset of instances in your cluster based on tags, instance types, instance IDs, Availability Zones, etc.

 The client also provides support for connecting to Neptune via a proxy such as a network or application load balancer, as an alternative to using an endpoint refresh agent and custom endpoint selectors.